darrenvong/Shef_CodeFirst_Python/set-up-windows-users.md

 1. Head to the Python main website ([here](https://www.python.org/downloads/windows/)) and download the latest version.
 2. Make sure you choose a '3.x' version
-3. Once this has been downloaded click on the **.exe** file and follow the installer instructions
+3. Once this has been downloaded click on the **.exe** file and follow the installer instructions.
+**Make sure you check the box that says add Python to the PATH**, otherwise you won't be able to run python programs properly!

 ### Install pip